 Mount Arafah is a historic site in Islam, situated on a plain of land around 20km southeast of the holy city of Mecca.
 The mount itself is a granite hill, 230ft tall and also known as the ‘Mount of Mercy’ or Jabal al-Rahmah.

 If you’re not making the sacred Hajj pilgrimage this year, don’t worry!
-There are plenty of other ways you can earn the forgiveness of Allah without travelling to Mount Arafah.
+There are plenty of other ways you can earn the forgiveness of Allah without travelling to the Mount of Arafah.

 On the Day of Arafah, it’s highly recommended that you:

-• Recite du’as as much as possible, and ask for forgiveness for your sins.
+• Recite du’as as much as possible, and ask for forgiveness for your sins over the past year and the year to come.
 This sacred day should be spent in worship and supplication.

-• Glorify Allah in all your actions; ensure that you don’t indulge in bad habits or unkind behaviour.
+• Glorify Allah in all your actions, so ensure that you don’t indulge in bad habits or unkind behaviour.

 • Give generously to charity and go out of your way to help others.

-• Read the Quran and reflect on its meaning.
+• Read the Qur’an and reflect over its translation.

 • Honour your parents by spending time with them, listening to their opinions and serving them in any way you can.

-Spiritual rewards for all of these actions are multiplied many times over, so this is the perfect time to gain the amazing blessings and mercy of Allah.
+Spiritual rewards for all of these actions are multiplied many times over, so this is the perfect time to gain the amazing blessings and mercy of Allah (swt).

-During the first ten days of Dhul Hijjah, all Muslims must pay their Qurbani.
-The Qurbani sacrifice is how Muslims around the world honour the obedience of the prophet Ibrahim (AS) and follow in his footsteps.
+One of the most important things that all Muslims must do during the ten sacred days of Dhul Hijjah is pay their Qurbani.
+The Qurbani sacrifice is how Muslims from all over the world commemorate the obedience of the Prophet Ibrahim (as) and follow in his footsteps.

 It’s easier than ever to pay your Qurbani with Human Appeal.
-You simply select the country in which you’d like your Qurbani shares to be distributed, and the number of shares you wish to give.
-We’ve also put together a Qurbani guide to make giving even easier.
+You simply select the country you’d like your Qurbani shares to be distributed and pay for as many shares as you’d like.
+Remember that a small animal like a sheep counts as one Qurbani share and a larger animal such as a cow or camel counts as seven Qurbani shares.